This post's overview:

 Day 1.
 Cappadocia & AMV tour

 We decided to go to Cappadocia right away and took a domestic flight from Istanbul to Kayseri (1.5 hours of flying).
-In Kayseri, we took our pre-booked shuttle and headed to our lovely hotel Cappadocia Cave Suites.
+In Kayseri, we took our pre-booked shuttle (arranged by our hotel) and headed to our lovely hotel Cappadocia Cave Suites.

 The reason why we chose Cappadocia Cave Suites – fabulous Instagrammable terrace overlooking sunrise and hot air balloons in Cappadocia.
 If you want a photo like the one below – this hotel is your best bet.
 It’s definitely one of the most Instagrammable places in Cappadocia.